 - Helping with dressing, bathing, and other hygiene

-- Tracking daily health
+- Tracking daily health and / or vital signs

 Becoming a caregiver for the very first time puts an immense amount of responsibility on your shoulders, so it’s understandably nerve-wracking.
 We do recommend you read this article in its entirety, as we’ll share all sorts of useful information.
 From all the caregiver types to general job duties and even some daily checklist templates to follow – you won’t want to miss it.